GarrisonJ/GarrisonJ.github.io/_posts/2015-05-13-generate-primes-in-haskell.markdown

 ---
 layout:   post
-title:    Haskell programmers are liars
-subtitle: Or, the real way to generate a list of primes in Haskell
+title:    A fast way to generate primes in Haskell
 summary:  Generating primes in Haskell
 date:     2015-05-13 23:46:06
 ---

-(Edit: People seem upset with the title.
-I don't really think anybody is lying.
-I am just poking fun, don't take this post seriously.
-I <span style="color:red;"> &#9829; love</span> <span style="color:#5095c8">Haskell</span> n_n)

 On the front page of [Haskell.org][7], you will see this implementation of the sieve of Eratosthenes: